JHipsterNigeria/Building-Applications-Microservices-Docker-JHipster/README.md

 This Webinar is designed to teach you the importance of using JHipster for creating your microservices application.

 Who should attend?
-Developers and architects who are interested in learning about Microservices.
+Developers, Engineers and architects who are interested in learning about Microservices.

 # AGENDA: